BarendBester/Instacard-Shopping-Data-Analysis/README.md

 # Instacard online shopping
-Repository for analysis of data with Python coding.
+Repository for data analysis of shopping application data with Python exploration

 ## This project is an analysis of Instacart Grocery Basket Data.